pieterkdevilliers/barefoot-business-book/README.md

 1 - Contact the author with an interest of working together - this is done by completing the form at the bottom of the page.

-2 - Explore the collection of podcast interview episodes the authoer is featured on, with the aim of allowing the visitor to learn more about the author and his work, which can then lead to the visitor contacting the author directly.
+2 - Explore the collection of podcast interview episodes the author is featured on, with the aim of allowing the visitor to learn more about the author and his work, which can then lead to the visitor contacting the author directly.